orycho/Intro/README.md

 # Intro
 Intro is a programming language intended to be easy to learn.
 It is a script language, and like most such languages it provides a read-eval-print loop.
-(Currenly the only way to produce output.)

 It is also supposed to be a useful language throughout a programmer's career.